Universality criterion sets for quadratic forms over number fields: Uniqueness

 this means that all the inequalities must in fact be equalities.
 The first one is an equality if and only if $\gamma = 0$, the second if and only if $\omega$ is a unit.
 Thus our assumptions $\alpha \to L_{i+1}$ but $\alpha \not\to L_i$ lead to $\alpha \in \U_K^2 \beta_{i+1}$.
 However, this is a contradiction, since in this case $\alpha$ and $\beta_{i+1}$ are the same element of $\OO$, but we chose $\beta_{i+1}\in S \setminus \{\alpha\}$.

-We showed that none of $L_i$ represents $\alpha$.
-Thus, if we further show that some of these lattices is $(S \setminus \{\alpha\})$-universal, we have found the desired lattice which proves that condition (a) holds.
+We showed that none of $L_i$ represent $\alpha$.
+Thus, if we further show that one of these lattices is $(S \setminus \{\alpha\})$-universal, we have found the desired lattice which proves that condition (a) holds.

 To achieve this, first note that every element of $S \setminus \{\alpha\}$ is represented by all but finitely many of the $L_i$.
 This is an easy consequence of the fact that there are only finitely many elements of $\OO$ under a given norm; indeed, at each step, either the norm of the truants of $L_{i+1}$ is larger than for $L_i$, or $L_{i+1}$ has fewer truants than $L_i$.